gam32bit/journal_scripts/README.md

 > ⚠️ **Work in Progress** - This system is actively being developed and may change.

-A Python-based personal productivity system for weekly planning, daily journaling, and reflection.
+A Python-based personal journaling system for weekly planning, daily journaling, and reflection.

 ## Overview